LakeinLove/Mage-The-Awakening/Magic/Magic Concepts/Quiescence.md

 Quiescence causes Sleepers to forget any revelation of the Mysteries they happen to encounter.
 It reinforces the learned impulse to rationalize away the supernatural, causing memories of overt magic to fade like half-remembered dreams.\
 Only the Awakened remember the truth.\
-This aspect of Quiescence presents an obstacle to the work of those mages who hope to open the eyes of all of humanity to the Lie.
+This aspect of Quiescence presents an obstacle to the work of those mages who hope to open the eyes of all of humanity to [[Lie|the Lie]].

 Simply put, a Sleeper cannot remember witnessing the Supernal and Abyssal after the fact.

 If there is grace written into the Curse of Quiescence, it’s here.
 The mercy of forgetting is bittersweet.
-It means that the Sleeper protects the Lie and even feeds into it, preventing her own ability to Awaken.
+It means that the Sleeper protects [[Lie|the Lie]] and even feeds into it, preventing her own ability to [[Awakening|Awaken]].

 The alternative is too awful, though.
 If she could remember the event, she would be confronted with her conflict and suffer it all over again.
 This would mean each time she thought about the day, the people, the time, those symbols too painful to understand would cause her to break all over again.